New Glasgow Blue Route Hubs Project

 Phase 2: Route Selection

-We will work with community residents, planners, advisory committees, and stakeholders to select one of the three routes determined in Phase 1 to advance into the concept design stage.
+We will work with community residents, Town staff, advisory committees, and stakeholders to select one of the three routes determined in Phase 1 to advance into the concept design stage.
 Together, we will select a cycling route based on a combination of its overall importance and feasibility of implementation in the near term.

 Phase 3: Concept Design